 Head of Department – Ms Xolile Maphanga

 The Ezulwini Town Council through its Public Health and Environment Department is responsible for protecting and improving the quality of life of the public and the community by continuously improving the quality of the environment in which they live in.
 This includes amongst others: public health protection, waste management, nuisance abatement, and food safety management and pollution prevention.

-“Public Health aims to improve the quality of life in Ezulwini community through prevention and treatment of diseases, including mental health. this is done through the surveillance of cases and health indicators, and through promotion of healthy behaviours” – Ms Xolile Maphanga
+“Public Health aims to improve the quality of life in Ezulwini community through prevention and treatment of diseases, including mental health.
+This is done through the surveillance of cases and health indicators, and through promotion of healthy behaviors” – Ms Xolile Maphanga

 Waste and Environmental Management Action Plan

 The office was able to finish the drafting of waste management plan and environmental management action plan for Ezulwini town council.
 SHERQ Professionals assisted the Municipality in drafting the documents which were then submitted to the Swaziland Environment Authority for their input and approval.
 SEA approved the documents and the Municipality will adopt and implement both plans and implement them in the year 2017/2018.

 The WMP and EMP will assist the Public Health and Environment Department in implementing its objectives of conserving the environment and managing waste in the urban area.